Houston Grand Opera

 Houston Grand Opera (HGO) is an American opera company located in Houston, Texas.
 Founded in 1955 by German-born impresario Walter Herbert and three local Houstonians, the company is resident at the Wortham Theater Center.
 This theatre is also home to the Houston Ballet.
-In its history, the company has received a Tony Award, two Grammy Awards, and three Emmy Awards, the only opera company in the world to win these three honours.
+In its history, the company has received a Tony Award, three Grammy Awards, and three Emmy Awards, the only opera company in the world to win these three honours.
 Houston Grand Opera is supported by an active auxiliary organization, the Houston Grand Opera Guild, established in October 1955.

 History

 In 1955, the German-born impresario Walter Herbert and Houstonians Elva Lobit, Edward Bing, and Charles Cockrell founded the company.
 Its inaugural season featured two performances of two operas, Salome (starring Brenda Lewis in the title role) and Madama Butterfly.
 David Gockley succeeded Walter Herbert as general director in 1972.
 During Gockley's tenure, the company began regularly commissioning and producing new works, primarily from American composers.
 Gockley remained as general director until 2005.

 Anthony Freud succeeded Gockley as general director in 2005, and held the post until 2011.
 Following Freud's departure, joint leadership was shared between Patrick Summers, who had been music director at HGO since 1998, and Perryn Leech, who joined the company in 2006 and became chief operating officer in 2010.
 Summers took the titles of artistic director and music director, and Leech became managing director.
 For the 2017–2018 season, HGO performed at the 'HGO Resilience Theater', a temporary space created in an exhibit hall at the George R. Brown Convention Center, after the Wortham Theater Center was closed due to flooding from Hurricane Harvey in August 2017.
 Leech stood down as managing director of the company in December 2020.

 In June 2021, the company announced the appointment of Khori Dastoor as its next general director and CEO, effective January 2022.
 Dastoor is the first woman ever named to the posts.